Travellers from 10 African countries can now enter, transit through Singapore

-SINGAPORE - Travellers from Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa and Zimbabwe can now enter Singapore after the authorities on Sunday (Dec 26) lifted a travel ban.
+Travellers from Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa and Zimbabwe can now enter Singapore after the authorities on Sunday lifted a travel ban.

 Passengers with travel history to these countries within the last 14 days of departure to Singapore are now allowed to enter and transit through the Republic.